Many people see more than one doctor or

 or their staff how long visits will take, including time

 in the waiting room.
-Knowing what to expect can ease worry about the time you
+Knowing what to expect can ease your feelings about the time you

 spend on your health care.